cortoproject/corto/README.md

 [![Coverity](https://scan.coverity.com/projects/3807/badge.svg)](https://scan.coverity.com/projects/3807)

 # Background
-Integrating different products and technologies is often a major part of product development where it slows down innovation.
+Integrating different products and technologies is often an expensive part of product development, and can slow down innovation.
 Sometimes it is a bump in the road, and sometimes it is a 4000ft mountain that must be climbed.
 There are companies that make lots of money from selling products that solve the integration problem.

 We believe time and money are better spent on innovation, not integration, and that the only way to reduce the cost of integration is large-scale collaboration.
 To kickstart this collaboration we need an independent, open source, liberally licensed framework that offers a structured approach to 1) sharing projects and 2) sharing data between projects.